Do You Really Need To Replace Your Toothbrush Every 3 Months?

 So, the best thing to do?
 Toss it.
 How often?
 The experts all say every 3 months.

 Don’t take a chance at spreading germs around and don’t use toothbrush bristles that are worn out.
-If you really want your mouth to be clean of bacteria — and that’s the whole point of brushing — throw your brush away and get a new one.
+If you really want your mouth to be clean of bacteria — and that’s the whole point of brushing — throw your brush or brush head away and get a new one.

 Manual and electric toothbrushes alike need to be changed out every three months.